The enclosure method using a single point on the graph of the response operator for the Stokes system: Proof of Theorem 1.1

-{\bf Remark.
-3.1.} In contrast to the wave equation case \cite{Iwave}, there is no restriction on the lower bound for $T$ in (ii).
-See $J(\tau)$ on (2.6), which comes from $\mbox{\boldmath $w$}_0$ and $\mbox{\boldmath $w$}_0$ comes from $\mbox{\boldmath $v$}$ which solves (1.3) and is generated by the initial data supported on $K$. $K$ is remote from $D$.
-This implicitly indicates that the signal governed by the Stokes system propagates with infinity speed.
+{\bf Remark 3.1.} In contrast to the wave equation case, for example, (ii) of Lemma 2.4 in \cite{Iwave}, there is no restriction on the lower bound for $T$ in Lemma 3.2.
+See $J(\tau)$ on (2.6), which comes from $\mbox{\boldmath $w$}_0$.
+The $\mbox{\boldmath $w$}_0$ comes from $\mbox{\boldmath $v$}$ which solves (1.3) and is generated by the initial data supported on $K$.
+The $K$ is remote from $D$.
+So Lemma 3.2 implicitly indicates that the signal governed by the Stokes system propagates with infinity speed.